cohenoa33/syncflow/README.md

 ## Deployment Notes

-SyncFlow is currently deployed on Render for demo purposes.
+SyncFlow is currently deployed on Render for demo and internal testing purposes.

 ## 📄 License